ufz/ogs/web/content/docs/tools/meshing/remove-mesh-elements/index.md

 ## General

 The tool `removeMeshElements` removes those elements from a given input mesh that fulfills a user specified criterion.
 The resulting mesh will be written to the specified output file.
-The user can choose between 4 different removal criterions:
+The user can choose between 4 different removal criteria:

  1. Remove elements by assigned properties, for instance material ids.
  2. Remove elements by element type, for instance remove line elements.